vegaprotocol/documentation/docs/concepts/vega-chain.md

 Those checkpoints happen at defined intervals, and on every deposit and withdrawal request.

-1. Each validator node calculates the hash of the checkpoint file and then sends this through consensus to ensure all the nodes in the network agree on the state.
+1. Each validating node calculates the hash of the checkpoint file and then sends this through consensus to ensure all the nodes in the network agree on the state.
 2. If/when a network is taken down, the checkpoint file's hash is added to the genesis block.
 3. At network start-up, a validator submits a restore transaction with the checkpoint file.
 4. All other validators verify the checkpoint against their own, restore the state and then allow other transactions on the network.